GunnarSoreng/jump-mvc/README.md

 # jump-mvc
-I'm following 'C# MVC Jumpstart' course.
+I'm following along with the <a href = "https://mva.microsoft.com/en-US/training-courses/introduction-to-aspnet-mvc-8322">'C# MVC Jumpstart'</a> course from Microsoft Virtual Academy.